-The Nikon mirrorless camera system is very new.
-It made its debut in 2018, but already there are three cameras in two different sensor sizes, and an increasing number of new Nikkor Z lenses.
+The Nikon mirrorless camera system is still very new in camera terms.
+It made its debut in 2018, but already there are four cameras in two different sensor sizes (six, if you count the original Z6 and Z7, still on sale), and an increasing number of lenses on the Nikon Z lens roadmap.

 Nikon is probably best known for its DSLR cameras, and these are still going strong.
 In fact, it's just launched the brand new Nikon D780.
 You can read more about the pros and cons of these different camera types in our DSLR vs mirrorless cameras article.

 Nikon Z cameras come in two sizes: there's a smaller APS-C DX format, with just one camera at the moment, the Nikon Z50, and full frame Nikon Z cameras including the Nikon Z5, Z6 II and Nikon Z7 II.
 Both sizes use the same Nikon Z lens mount.